yiisoft/yii2/docs/guide/security-best-practices.md

 > Warning: Disabling CSRF will allow any site to send POST requests to your site.
 It is important to implement extra validation such as checking an IP address or a secret token in this case.

 > Note: Since version 2.0.21 Yii supports the `sameSite` cookie setting (requires PHP version 7.3.0 or higher).
-  Setting the sameSite cookie setting does not make the above obsolete since not all browsers support the sameSite option yet.
+  Setting the `sameSite` cookie setting does not make the above obsolete since not all browsers support the setting yet.
   See the [Sessions and Cookies sameSite option](runtime-sessions-cookies.md#samesite) for more information.

 Further reading on the topic: